Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning

-Specifically, we design three sets of grammar corresponding to three common types of logical reasoning problems: \textit{deductive reasoning}, \textit{first-order logic reasoning}, and \textit{constraint satisfaction}.
-These grammars provide a foundation for translating problem statements into symbolic languages.
-By creating additional problem-specific grammars, our framework retains the flexibility to accommodate a wider range of reasoning tasks.
-Next, we will delve into each type of symbolic grammar.
+Specifically, we use four different symbolic formulations to cover four common types of logical reasoning problems: \textit{deductive reasoning}, \textit{first-order logic reasoning}, \textit{constraint satisfaction problem}, and \textit{analytical reasoning}.
+These formulations provide a foundation for translating natural language-based problem statements.
+By defining additional problem-specific formulations, our framework retains the flexibility to accommodate a wider range of reasoning tasks.
+Next, we will delve into the grammar of each symbolic formulation.
 Examples of each problem type are in Figure~\ref{fig:detailed_framework}.

-\paragraph{Logic Programming for Deductive Reasoning.} Deductive reasoning typically starts from known facts and rules, and iteratively makes new inferences until the goal statement can be proved or disproved~\cite{DBLP:books/daglib/0024693}.
+\paragraph{Logic Programming (LP) Language.} Deductive reasoning typically starts from known facts and rules, and iteratively makes new inferences until the goal statement can be proved or disproved~\cite{DBLP:books/daglib/0024693}.
 The \texttt{Prolog} logic programming language~\cite{clocksin2003programming,DBLP:journals/tplp/KornerLBCDHMWDA22} is arguably the most prominent symbolic language to describe deductive reasoning problems.
 We adopt its grammar to represent a problem as facts, rules, and queries.

 $\bullet$ \textbf{Facts}: a fact $F$ is a simple statement with a \textit{predicate} and a set of \textit{arguments}, formulated as $P(a_1, \cdots, a_n)$, where $P$ is the predicate name and each argument $a_i$ can be a variable, entity, number, or bool.
 For example, $\texttt{Age}(\texttt{Peter}, 31)$ means ``Peter's age is 31'', and $\texttt{MadeOfIron}(\texttt{Nails}, \texttt{True})$ represents the fact ``Nails are made of iron''.